-Karachi Bakery & Cafe just opened in Noida’s Sector 18 market and we popped in to see if their Osmania biscuits and breads live up to the hype.
+Karachi Bakery & Cafe has an outlet in Noida’s Sector 18 market and we popped in to see if their Osmania biscuits and breads live up to the hype.
 To our surprise, we found a cheery cafe that offered everything from burgers and sourdough pizzas to paninis and cream cakes.

 Fruit Biscuits To Focaccia: Hyderabad's Famous Karachi Bakery's In Noida